Rodel Batocabe: Legal career

 Batocabe started his legal career as the Associate Partner for the Chavez Laureta and Associates Law Offices.
-He became part of the firm had been known for its courageous and zealous advocacy of the causes of its clients.
+He became part of the firm, which had been known due to its courageous and zealous advocacy for its clients.
 He was mentored for four years by two outstanding UP alumni, the late former Solicitor General, Atty Francisco "Frank" Chavez and Atty.
 Jose C. Laureta who served as the Commissioner of the Presidential Commission on Good Government (PCGG) administration of the late former Pres.
 Corazon Aquino.

 In February 1995, Batocabe teamed up with his fellow UP Law friends and opened up the Roque Butuyan Batocabe & Gangoso Law Offices (RBBGLO) in Makati City.
 Batocabe became the firms managing partner and his primary assignment was civic works with secondary on corporate litigations, power generation, telecommunications, environmental law, and corporate special projects.
 They were once described by an American lawyer as "the most troublesome small law firm in the Philippines."
 The partnerships lasted five years until June 1997 when Batocabe decided it was time to focus on his own career and life.

 On July 7, 1997 he opened up the Batocabe & Associates Law Offices as a solo proprietorship.
 In July 2001 the firm transferred to Ortigas Center, Pasig City where it is still located today.
 Through the years, business grew as the firm began to be recognized for specialty in civic works.
-At the zenith of its operations the firm mostly concentrated on corporate, civil, administrative, transportations and banking laws.
+At the zenith of its operations the firm mostly concentrated on corporate, civil, administrative, transportation and banking laws.
 Its four lawyers and twelve employees handled sensational high profile and extra-ordinary cases that hugged the headlines in the early and mid-2000s such as the Tradition Homes and Development Corporation, Madlambayan-Dimson Realty and Development Corporation, Cole Energy and Mining Corporation, Philippine Merchant Marine School Inc., RPA Communicate, Inc., Infosoft Solutions, Inc., Anjene Industries, Inc., and A.D.
 Lawrence's Inc.